chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 // }
 ```

-In the interpreter, when we encounter a `LambdaExpr` node, we'll create and return a new `Procedure` object.
-The procedure holds the lambda's declaration as well as the current environment as its closure.
+To evaluate a lambda expression, we create and return a new `Procedure` object, holding the lambda's declaration and the current environment as its closure.
+In the interpreter:

 ```js
 interpret(expr, env) {